How to Transfer Your Post Office Account to Another Branch

 Is There Any Fee for Account Transfer?

-No, the Post Office does not charge any fee for account transfers between branches.
+No, the post office does not charge any fee for account transfers between branches.
 The process is completely free and customer-friendly.
 However, if you opt for a duplicate passbook or updated statement, minimal printing charges may apply.

 How Long Does the Transfer Take?